Anasomeir/reading-notes/README.md

 ### **The below reminds me of how to keep myself in a growth mindset**

-               **1. Challenges Just keep trying and trying until you do it don’t give up.
+               1. Challenges Just keep trying and trying until you do it don’t give up.
                2. Effort “no pain, no gain”.
-               3. Success of others : the growth mindset encourages you to see the success of coworkers as an inspiration.**
+               3. Success of others : the growth mindset encourages you to see the success of coworkers as an inspiration.

-For the orginal website please visit the below .
+**For the orginal website please visit the below .**
 [GitHub Pages](https://www.atlassian.com/blog/inside-atlassian/growth-mindset/).